-This major prepares students to teach in general education.
-This major makes graduates highly desirable candidates for schools both locally and globally.
+This dual major prepares students to teach in regular education or special education classrooms.
+Given that schools are in need of highly qualified educators who can work with students in regular education, inclusion, and special education classroom, this major makes graduates highly desirable candidates for schools both locally and globally.
 Teachers in the early grades have the opportunity to impact the lives of children by setting a positive tone for later educational experiences.